CAPTURE-TB-HIV/CAPTURE-TB-HIV.github.io/outputs.md

 ## Tools

-The following open source software tools were designed to make methods developed by CAPTURE more accessible.
+The following open source software tools are designed to make methods developed by CAPTURE more accessible.

 {% include tool-section.html %}